QuanEstimation: An open-source toolkit for quantum parameter estimation: Summary

 \section{Summary}

 In this paper, we present a new open-source toolkit, QuanEstimation, for the design of optimal schemes in the quantum parameter estimation.
-The source of the package, as well as the demonstrating codes for the calculation of all examples discussed in this paper, can be download in GitHub~\cite{github1}.
+The source of the package, as well as the demonstrating code for the calculation of all examples discussed in this paper, can be download in GitHub~\cite{github1} and the documentation is in Ref.~\cite{docs2022}.
 This package is based on both platforms of Python and Julia.
 The combined structure is to guarantee the calculation efficiency of Julia is fully utilized, and in the meantime, the people who have no knowledge of Julia would have no obstacle in using this package.
 In the meantime, a full Julia version of the package is also available in GitHub~\cite{github2}, which is suitable for those familiar with Julia.
 QuanEstimation includes several well-studied metrological tools in quantum parameter estimation, such as the various types of Cram\'{e}r-Rao bounds and their quantum correspondences, quantum Ziv-Zakai bound, and Bayesian estimation.
 To perform the scheme design, QuanEstimation can execute the optimizations of the probe state, control, measurement, and the comprehensive optimizations, namely, the simultaneous optimizations among them.
 General adaptive measurement schemes as well as the adaptive phase estimation can also be performed with this toolkit.

 QuanEstimation is suitable for many practical quantum systems, especially those with finite-dimensional Hilbert spaces, such as the trapped ions, nitrogen-vacancy centers, and quantum circuits.
 Therefore, it is not only useful for the theorists working in the field of quantum parameter estimation, but could also be particularly useful for the experimentalists who are not familiar with the theories in this field yet intend to utilize them to design experimental schemes.
 More functions and features will be constantly input into the package and the calculation efficiency for certain specific scenarios will be further improved in the future.
+Moreover, the calculations in QuanEstimation are majorly based on the density matrices, which may cause inefficiency when the dimension of Hilbert space is large.
+More technologies targeting at the many-body systems, such as the sparse matrices and matrix product states, will be further involved in the package in the future.
 We believe that there is a good chance that this package would become a common toolkit in the field of quantum metrology for the numerical calculations and scheme designs.